bootstrapworld/curriculum/lessons/Data-Science/standard-deviation/langs/en-us/slides.md

 ---
 {layout="Investigate"}
 # Data Exploration Project (Standard Deviation){style="font-size:27pt"}

-Let’s connect what we know about standard deviation to your chosen dataset.

 - Open your chosen dataset starter file in Pyret.
 - Remind yourself which two columns you investigated in the @lesson-link{measures-of-center} lesson and use Pyret to compute the standard deviation for one of them.